Devilish Impressions: Diabolicanos – Act III: Armageddon and Extensive Touring

 After the successful tours, in May 2007 the group enters Studio X for the 3-months-long recording session of their second full-length album "Diabolicanos – Act III: Armageddon".
 While the record was being mastered by Andy Classen at Stage One Studio, Devilish Impressions appears at Red Alert Festival in the Crimea, accompanying such acts as Suffocation and Vader.

 Autumn 2007 sees Devilish Impressions shooting the video for the song "Har-Magedon", set to promote the "Diabolicanos..." album.
 At the end of the year, the band sets off for the "Verbum Diaboli Tour", their first ever headlining run across the Eastern European countries.

 The "Diabolicanos..." album, released in January 2008 again on Conquer Records, was widely praised in the international metal press and gave Devilish Impressions the opportunity to open for Behemoth and Suicide Silence on "The Apostasy European Tour", and then embark with Dismember for the "UK, Ireland and Northern Ireland Tour".
-Meanwhile, the group was invited for selected shows of Wacken Road Show 2008 yet, due to above-mentioned tours having been booked earlier, they eventually managed to join the WRS bill, Overkill, Tristania, Samael and Enslaved, for a show in Kiev only.
+Meanwhile, the group was invited for selected shows of Wacken Road Show 2008 yet, due to above-mentioned tours having been booked earlier, they eventually managed to join the WRS bill, Overkill, Tristania, Samael and Enslaved, for a show in Kyiv only.

 In May 2008 the album comes out in Poland licensed to Empire Records.
 The same month sees Devilish Impressions joining forces with their home country-mates Hate for their first time ever Polish invasion named "Rebel Angels Tour" being forced to drop off from the tour's last date, as they had earlier been booked for the special show with Satyricon in Ukraine.

 The summer of 2008 included the band's appearance at Pro Rock Festival while co-headlining with Rage and at Metal Heads Mission Festival with bands like Moonspell, Gorgoroth and Samael to name but a few.

 After finishing over a half-year-long touring cycle in support to the "Diabolicanos..." album, Devilish Impressions decide to continue their crusade, despite facing many problems on both, professional and personal levels, leading to further shifts in their line-up and temporary stage absence.